TSUParticleModelingGroup/Complex-Plasma-Crystal-Torsions/README.md

   Navigate to the cloned folder and run the following command to build and compile the simulation:

     ./compile

+    If it gives you a Permission error type chmod 777 ./compile
+    then type
+    ./compile

 ### Running
   After compiling, run the simulation: